QueraTeam/talks/presentations/New Python Features/content.md

 ---

-This function drops you into the debugger at the call site.
+This function drops you into the debugger (pdb) at the call site.
 You can continue execution using `continue` command in pdb.

+This does not really add any new functionality to Python, but it makes using debuggers more flexible and intuitive.

 `breakpoint()` and `continue` are our new friends now!

 ---